 - The LGBTQ community is quite diverse and their travel motivations can be very different by gender and generation.
-VisitBritain can develop different messages depending on the media and target group within LGBTQ. - As a resource decision, VisitBritain can continue to invest in what's working... gay men, or, attempt to boost market share from a lagging market...lesbians.
-If a lesbian strategy is desired, VisitBritain must commit.
-From CMI's experience, if you want to reach the women's market, you need to invest in specific women's media and events. - Many destinations overuse same-sex couple and/or romance imagery.
+VisitBritain can develop different messages depending on the media and target group within LGBTQ. - As a resource decision, VisitBritain can continue to invest in what's working or attempt to boost market share from lagging segments.
+To be successful in underperforming markets, VisitBritain must commit.
+For example, if you want to reach the women's market, you need to invest in specific women's media and events. - Many destinations overuse same-sex couple and/or romance imagery.
 It could be sending the message that your destination is just for couples.
 Destinations can not assume their gay male visitors are part of same-sex couples.
-Many men travel as singles, or with groups of friends, or extend business trips for leisure purposes. - Many corporations have realized that outreach strategies that include the transgender community are very important for their LGBTQ reputation.
+Many men travel as singles, or with groups of friends, or extend business trips for leisure purposes. - Outreach strategies and policy decisions that are transgender inclusive and welcoming are very important to an overall LGBTQ outreach strategy.
 Specific transgender outreach and the promotion of trans-friendly laws and policies shows the entire LGBTQ community that a marketer is authentically progressive and welcoming.

-VisitBritain needs to take care that if it decides to be more proactive in the women's and transgender markets, it does not result in a reduction in energy for the successful men's market.
+VisitBritain needs to take care that as resources are used to expand lagging LGBTQ segments, it does not result in a reduction in energy for the already successful men's market.